Tan Ling Djie

 Tan Ling Djie (5 August 1904 – c.
-1966) was Indonesian communist politician active during the late 1940s and 1950s.
+1966) was an Indonesian communist politician active during the late 1940s and 1950s.

 Early life

 Tan Ling Djie was born in Surabaya, on 5 August 1904.
 He studied at Rechts Hoge School (RHS) Batavia and the Law Faculty of Leiden University, the Netherlands.
 In his youth, Tan has been considered a leftist.
-He was the driving force behind the founding of the Indonesian Chinese Peranakan Union (SPTI), which is “a leftist political organization of Chinese people in the Netherlands which was founded in 1932.”
+He was the driving force behind the founding of the Indonesian Chinese Peranakan Union (SPTI), which is "a leftist political organization of Chinese people in the Netherlands which was founded in 1932."
 Tan Ling Djie was also a journalist and editor of Sin Tit Po—a radical Chinese Surabaya newspaper led by Liem Koen Hian.
 He is also a member of the Chinese-Indonesian Party which was founded by Liem.

 Political career

 Joining the PKI

 While in Indonesia, the Chinese minority there were slightly marginalized in the national movement because of ethnic differences.
 Resulting in a number of nationalist political parties finding it difficult to accept them.
 This resulted in the Communist Party (PKI) attracting a number of Chinese who were disillusioned by nationalist parties who would not accept them as members, and who were attracted by its radical and non-racial approach.